-The data below reveal that as Iran develops more powerful centrifuges, it will need ever smaller sites to enrich bomb quantities of uranium.
+The data below reveal that as Iran develops more powerful centrifuges, it would need ever smaller sites to enrich bomb quantities of uranium.
 And the smaller the site, the more difficult it will be to detect.
-For example, at its nominal capacity, Iran’s IR-2m centrifuge, of which Iran has about 1,000, could enrich the same amount of uranium as the IR-1 centrifuge in approximately one-fifth the space.
+For example, operating at 80% of its nominal capacity, Iran’s IR-2m centrifuge, of which Iran has at least 1,000, could enrich the same amount of uranium as the IR-1 centrifuge in approximately one-fifth the space.
 Iran’s enrichment plant at Fordow, which was publicly exposed in 2009, was built clandestinely by Iran to house about 3,000 centrifuges.
 For this reason, the estimates below use 3,000 centrifuges as the possible size of a secret enrichment plant.

 These centrifuges would require only about 32,000 square feet, equal to approximately twice the size of the ice surface of a professional hockey rink.
 Alternatively, Iran could decide to split these 3,000 IR-2m centrifuges equally among three smaller sites of approximately 11,000 square feet each.
 That would decrease the size of each site and therefore the likelihood of detection.
 Each site would be about two-thirds the size of the ice surface of a professional hockey rink.
-By February 2021, Iran had deployed 348 IR-2m centrifuges in production mode at the Natanz Fuel Enrichment Plant, and was planning to add more.
+By August 2021, Iran was operating approximately 870 IR-2m centrifuges in production mode at the Natanz Fuel Enrichment Plant.

-In February 2021, Iran was installing a cascade of IR-6 centrifuges in production mode at the Natanz Fuel Enrichment Plant and announced plans to install two cascades of IR-6 centrifuges in production mode at the Fordow Fuel Enrichment plant.
+Also by August 2021, Iran was feeding a cascade of 153 IR-4 centrifuges and a cascade of 164 IR-6 centrifuges in production mode at the Pilot Fuel Enrichment Plant, and announced plans to install two cascades of IR-6 centrifuges in production mode at the Fordow Fuel Enrichment plant.
 According to Iran, the IR-6 produces about 10 SWU per year, ten times as much as the IR-1.
 If so, it could enrich the same amount of uranium in a fraction of the space.
 Iran’s claim to a capacity of 10 SWU has been strengthened recently by Iran’s plan for Fordow, where two cascades of IR-6 machines will produce the feed for the IR-1 centrifuges enriching to 20% U-235.
-To produce enough feed for this, each IR-6 machine would have to produce at least 6.6 to 8.6 SWU.
+To produce enough feed for this configuration, each IR-6 machine would have to produce at least 6.6 SWU.

 These IR-6 centrifuges would require approximately the same space as the model IR-2m centrifuges above, or approximately twice the size of the ice surface of a professional hockey rink.
-The space requirements above reveal that as Iran develops more efficient centrifuges, it will need ever smaller sites to enrich bomb quantities of uranium.
+The space requirements above reveal that as Iran develops more efficient centrifuges, it could rely on ever smaller sites to enrich bomb quantities of uranium.